yzerlaut/old_physion/README.md

-# Physiology of visual circuits
+# physion - Vision Physiology

-> *Code for experimental setups and analysis pipelines to study cellular and network physiology in sensory cortex*
+> *Code for experimental setups and analysis pipelines to study cellular and network physiology in visual cortical circuits*

 ## Modules